I Got 'Tweed Blonde' Hair For Autumn & I'm Obsessed

 If you have natural warmth to your hair, tweed blonde might just be the best shade of blonde to opt for.
 Believe me, I’ve been through them all, including salon-favourite balayage.
 Tweed blonde is a lot less stark, says Jordanna, as the dyed strands are much finer and so don't offer up the same exaggerated contrast.
 No obvious stripes here.

-Instead, tweed blonde's clever interwoven mix of warm and cool tones lifts the hair to a perfectly balanced shade of blonde: an incredible, natural color, which is perfect if you're after a softer, glossier look.
+Instead, tweed blonde's clever interwoven mix of warm and cool tones lifts the hair to a perfectly balanced shade of blonde: an incredible, natural colour, which is perfect if you're after a softer, glossier look.
 Jordanna says the criss-crossed strands even make the hair shimmer slightly.
-The trend is so mesmerizing, she also refers to it as 'It Girl blonde'.
+The trend is so mesmerising, she also refers to it as 'It Girl blonde'.

 Advertisement